-FIGURE 5.
-Convergence of the error $\varepsilon_n^{\mathbb{V}}$ of the variance $\mathbb{V}{\mu_t}(\Phi)$ of the viscous Burgers' equation (8.1) with kinematic viscosity $\nu = 10^{-3}$ and random initial data $u_0$ with normally distributed $Y_m$ . a standard first-order Finite Volume scheme using the Rusanov HLL solver on a spatial grid in D of size 16384 cells and the explicit Forward Euler time stepping with CFL number set to 0.9.
+FIGURE 6.
+Reference solution computed using a multilevel Monte Carlo Finite Volume method with kinematic viscosity $\nu = 10^{-3}$ and random initial data $u_0$ with uniformly distributed $Y_m$ .
+The reference solution is depicted in Figure 6 and error convergence analysis in Figure 7-8.
+The setup is equivalent to the previous section.
+The reference solution is computed with a standard first-order Finite Volume scheme using the Rusanov HLL solver on a spatial grid in D of size 16384 cells and the explicit Forward Euler time stepping with CFL number set to 0.9.
 The number of levels of refinement is 8 (the coarsest level has 64 cells).
 The number of samples on the finest mesh is $M_L = 4$ and on the coarsest mesh is $M_0 = 65536$ .
 9. Conclusions In this paper, we have presented a novel computational approach for the Navier-Stokes equations, governing the evolution of viscous, incompressible flow.
 The approach consists in a multilevel Monte Carlo sampling strategy for the efficient numerical approximation of ensemble averages and of bulk properties of the statistical solution of these equations.
-The proposed approach is based on the computational approximation of generalized moments of the statistical solution to the Navier-Stokes equations by sampling, combined with the use of standard space and time discretization methods (and flow codes) for each sample.
-Under the (physically meaningful) assumption of a statistical solution with finite mean kinetic energy, a convergence rate of 1/2 in $L^{\infty}((0,T); L^2(D))$ , and in quadratic mean over
+The proposed approach is based on the computational approximation of generalized moments of the statistical solution to the Navier-Stokes equation by sampling, combined with the use of standard space and time discretization methods (and flow codes) for each sample.
+Under the (physically meaningful) assumption of a statistical solution with finite mean kinetic energy, a convergence rate of 1/2 in $L^{\infty}((0,T);L^2(D))$ , and in quadratic mean over the ensemble of all velocity fields is proved.
+The constants in the error bound only depend on the mean kinetic energy of the velocity ensemble constituting the statistical solution, but are independent of the kinematic viscosity.
+For general space and time discretizations, our analysis delineates precise conditions to be satisfied by turbulence models in numerical flow

-FIGURE 6.
-Reference solution computed using a multilevel Monte Carlo Finite Volume method with kinematic viscosity $\nu = 10^{-3}$ and random initial data $u_0$ with uniformly distributed $Y_m$ .
+FIGURE 7.
+Convergence of the error $\varepsilon_L^{\mathbb{E}}$ of the mean $\mathbb{E}{\mu_t}(\Phi)$ of the viscous Burgers' equation (8.1) with kinematic viscosity $\nu = 10^{-3}$ and random initial data $u_0$ with uniformly distributed $Y_m$ .